Why is it a problem?

 - Cut branches left on the ground can resprout—use for firewood, smoking meat, or take to the landfill; use wood chips as mulch if no cherries

-- Minimal herbicide applied around a cut stump will kill roots
+- A small amount of herbicide applied to a freshly cut stump will kill roots

 - Monitor for several years and remove new sprouts

 - Cooperative Extension Service “Control of Invasive Chokecherry Trees” handout